datakind/Data-Observation-Toolkit/README.md

 The Data Observation Toolkit (DOT) can be configured to monitor data integrity issues such as blank values, duplicates and referential consistency as well as more advanced tests such as outlier detection and domain-specific issues identified using custom SQL.
-The code base includes a DOT database with support for test taxonomy, domain area, and priority.
+The codebase includes a DOT database with support for test taxonomy, domain area, and priority.
 Multiple projects can be defined and results can be tracked over time.

 ![ER diagram](./images/dot.png)